Scobalula/Husky/README.md

 * Q: The exported OBJ is corrupt when imported?

 * A: Tons of BSPs across all supported games have been verified, if you have find a legitimate instance of a corrupt export, please open an issue with the name of the map, etc. as much info as you can.

+* Q: Why is there a bunch of geo at the origin?

+* A: It appears in all games, script brushmodels are at the origin, and I assume the map_ents assets or some other data is used to tell the game where to move them to on load.

 ## Credits